-The American Henry Wadsworth Longfellow has a way with words and reminds us that while our soldiers may have suffered and paid the ultimate price, it is our duty to remember them.
+He has a way with words and reminds us that while our soldiers may have suffered and paid the ultimate price, it is our duty to remember them.

-Singer Eric Burdon of The Animals spoke of those who have made a lasting tribute, not just in the physical defense of our country but also in preaching peace and kindness.
+The lead singer of The Animals spoke of those who have made a lasting tribute, not just in the physical defense of our country but also in preaching peace and kindness.

 Hayes brought up the point that we are reminded daily of what our soldiers do for our country, and thus they should be remembered and thanked every day.

-Country singer Lee Greenwood recorded the popular hit “God Bless the U.S.A.” back in 1984, giving Americans a song to sing together to honor our fallen heroes.
+He recorded the popular hit “God Bless the U.S.A.” back in 1984, giving Americans a song to sing together to honor our fallen heroes.

-Patton, one of the most famous military generals in history, spoke of giving thanks and celebrating their lives rather than just mourning the soldiers lost.
+One of the most famous military generals in history, spoke of giving thanks and celebrating their lives rather than just mourning the soldiers lost.